Durant, Oklahoma: Economy

-The largest employer in Durant is the Choctaw Nation of Oklahoma, including the Choctaw Nation Headquarters and the Choctaw Casino Resort, which has two Choctaw Travel Plazas, two Choctaw casinos, the Choctaw Inn, and more facilities that are located in the resort.
+The largest employer in Durant is the Choctaw Nation of Oklahoma, including the Choctaw Nation Headquarters and the Choctaw Casino Resort, which has two Choctaw Travel Plazas, two Choctaw casinos, the Choctaw Inn, and more facilities in the resort.
 Over 5,400 people work for the Choctaw Nation in Durant.
 Though the capital of the Choctaw Nation is recognized as being Tuskahoma, the administrative offices are located in Durant.

 In 1894, Calvin Institute, a school for Native American youths, was established in Durant.
 By 1899, it had attracted an enrollment of 300.
 It was renamed Durant Presbyterian College in 1900 and Oklahoma Presbyterian College in 1910.
 The support for the school came from the Choctaw Nation of Oklahoma, the federal government, and several denominational missionary boards.
 Because of financial difficulties, the school was closed as a learning institution in the late 1960s.
 Chief Clark David Gardner established the Choctaw Nation administrative offices at the old Oklahoma Presbyterian College Building in 1975.

 In 1976, in cooperation with the Durant Chamber of Commerce and the owners of the buildings, the Red River Valley Historical Association, title was transferred to the federal government.
 Ceremonies were held August 17, 1976, commemorating the title transfer.
-Reacquisition of this building allowed centralization of government which permits more effective utilization of personnel in administering current programs and developing future programs.
-The buildings has been renovated, and administration of many Choctaw programs are headquartered there.
+Reacquisition of this building allowed centralization of government, which permits more effective use of personnel in administering current programs and developing future programs.
+The building has been renovated, and administration of many Choctaw programs are headquartered there.

-Another important part of Durant's economy is the city's historic central business district and the retail district.
+Another important part of Durant's economy is the city's historic central business and retail district.
 In the past few years, downtown Durant has seen growth, renewal projects such as streetscaping, and new businesses arriving.
 Durant has a Main Street program.
 The retail district is west of downtown, at the intersection of U.S. 69/75 and U.S. 70, and is Durant's fastest growing area.

 Cardinal Glass Industries has a float glass manufacturing facility in western Durant.
-It became operational in July 2004.
-This plant is number 20 for Cardinal Glass Industries.
+It became operational in 2004 and became the fourth glass plant for Cardinal Glass Industries.

 Big Lots has a 1200000 sqft. distribution center in Durant that began operating in January 2004.

 Durant is home to the headquarters of First United Bank, one of the largest privately owned banks in the United States, and First Texoma National Bank.
 Indian Nation Wholesale, also headquartered in Durant, was the 15th largest wholesaler in the United States as of 2008.